 Mary and Joseph being good Jewish parents fulfill the requirements of the Law with the trip to the Temple.
 There they receive blessings and prophecies to settle both Joseph’s and Mary’s fears and doubts.
 For us, facts are added like Luke stating, “they went to Nazareth and Jesus grew” while Matthew tells the story of the Magi and the trip to Egypt all starting from a “house.”
 But I have a feeling that times and locations are not what is important here.

 The Magi or Wise Men were the scholars and learned men of the day.
 They counseled kings and influenced decisions.
 They are found in Daniel and other books of the Bible like Ezekiel 21: 21 checking the “liver” for the king so he knows which way to go.
 What they represent in the Christmas story is huge.
 These are Gentiles/heathen (us) acknowledging Jesus and his kingship.
 They are the college professors of the day following their studies and observations looking for a baby that was talked about in Jewish scriptures.
 It was no little trip for them to show up in Judea looking for a king, several months of travel were required and the supplies and then the gifts.
 I would guess it was not just three guys on camels it may have well been a caravan(s) with guards and servants.
 Were they sent as a diplomatic envoy?

-Plus them showing upset Herod off so that the prophecies in Jeremiah 31:15 and Hosea 11:1 would be fulfilled – Herod killing the babies and Jesus coming out of Egypt.
+Plus them showing up, sets Herod off so that the prophecies in Jeremiah 31:15 and Hosea 11:1 would be fulfilled – Herod killing the babies and Jesus coming out of Egypt.